Gifted Services by Program/Grade

 7th and 8th grade gifted students have the opportunity to work toward high school credits in Math and Science.
 These courses are offered at select schools.

 James A. Garfield School has self-contained and/or cluster group classrooms.

 OTHER ADVANCED SERVICES OFFERED BY CMSD

 Advanced Placement (AP) coursework is offered in ALL area high schools; AP courses vary per school; teachers are AP College Board accredited.

-Early College Programs including Bard Early College, Design Lab Early College at Health Careers, Lincoln West, John Marshall, and Cleveland Early College at John Hay.
+Early College Programs including Bard Early College, Lincoln West, John Marshall, and Cleveland Early College at John Hay.